shayspace04/job-scam-detector/README.md

 # Fake internship-job-scam-detector
+Machine Learning project that detects potentially fraudulent job postings using NLP and Random Forest classification.

 As a student actively applying for internships and jobs, I often came across opportunities that seemed suspicious — especially “work from home” roles promising unrealistic salaries or asking candidates to contact recruiters through personal messaging platforms.
 This project was built to explore whether machine learning and natural language processing (NLP) could help identify patterns commonly found in fraudulent job postings.
 The result is a small prototype system that analyzes job descriptions and estimates the likelihood that a posting may be fraudulent.

-The application provides:

-a fraud risk score

-detection of suspicious phrases

-a simple interactive web interface

-The goal is not to replace human judgment but to assist students in evaluating potentially risky job opportunities.

-Motivation
+##  Motivation

-Many students apply to internships through online platforms where job authenticity is not always guaranteed.
-Fake job postings can involve:
+Students searching for internships often encounter job postings that appear suspicious.
+These postings may include:

-unrealistic salary promises
+- unrealistic salary promises
+- vague job descriptions

-requests for upfront payments
+- requests for upfront payments

-vague company information

-communication through personal messaging apps
+- communication through personal messaging platforms
+- lack of company verification

-This project explores how text-based analysis of job descriptions can help detect such warning signals.
+This project attempts to analyze job descriptions using **machine learning techniques** to highlight such warning signs.

+---
+## Tech Stack

+This project was implemented using:

+- Python
+- Pandas
+- Scikit-learn
+- TF-IDF Vectorizer
+- Random Forest Classifier
+- Streamlit

-How the System Works
+##  How the System Works

-The system processes job descriptions using Natural Language Processing (NLP) techniques.
+The system analyzes job descriptions in several stages.

-1. Data Processing
+### 1. Text Processing

-Job descriptions are cleaned and transformed into numerical features using TF-IDF vectorization.
+Job descriptions are converted into numerical features using **TF-IDF vectorization**, which captures important words and phrases from the text.

-2. Machine Learning Model
+### 2. Machine Learning Model

-A Random Forest classifier is trained to learn patterns associated with legitimate and fraudulent job postings.
+A **Random Forest classifier** is trained on job posting data to learn patterns that distinguish legitimate listings from fraudulent ones.

-3. Risk Scoring
+### 3. Risk Score Generation

-Instead of only producing a binary prediction, the system generates a fraud risk score that indicates the probability of a job posting being suspicious.
+Instead of returning only a binary prediction, the model generates a **fraud risk score** that estimates how suspicious the job posting may be.

-4. Keyword Analysis
+### 4. Suspicious Phrase Detection

-In addition to the ML model, the system checks for common scam phrases such as:
+The system also scans for phrases commonly associated with scams such as:

-“earn money fast”

-“work from home”

-“no experience required”

-“contact on WhatsApp”
+- earn money fast
+- work from home
+- no experience needed
+- contact via WhatsApp

-This adds a layer of explainability, helping users understand why a job may be flagged.
+This provides a layer of **explainability** so users can understand why a job posting may be flagged.